kpwhri/act_eye_extractor/README.md

   * E.g., `set/export PYTHONPATH=C:\eye_extractor\src`
   * E.g., powershell likes `$env:PYTHONPATH=-C:\eye_extractor\src'`

-#### Build Step
+#### Extract Step

-The build step produces a jsonl file where each line represents all the NLP work on a single note.
+The extract step produces a jsonl file where each line represents all the NLP work on a single note.

 Assuming all notes are in the directory: `C:\notes`, and the output info should be in `C:\extract`, run:
 ```